 Gold and diamond mining kills more people than have had laser pointer retinal damage

-A laser safety expert said to me, “But diamonds are not hazardous.”
-She is partially correct.
+A laser safety expert once said to me, “But diamonds are not hazardous.”
+She was partially correct.
 While diamonds are not intrinsically hazardous, diamond mining is definitely dangerous.

 In South Africa alone, an average of 11 diamond workers per year die in the mines.* Also, “conflict” or “blood” diamonds have supported civil wars in Angola, Liberia and other African countries.
 For example, Angolan rebels raised USD $3,700,000,000 from the sale of conflict diamonds -- not illegal at the time -- to finance their war with the government from 1992 to 1998.**